Dash-Industry-Forum/Events/event.bs.md

 (for which the DASH player will return a corresponding acknowledgment), the DASH player shall monitor the source of potential Event stream information, i.e., the MPD or incoming DASH Segments, for matching values of the subscribed <var>scheme_uri</var>/(<var>value</var>).
 The parentheses around value is because this parameter may be absent in the event/timed metadata subscription call.
 When a matching event/metadata sample is detected, the DASH player invokes the function specified in the callbackFunction argument with the following parameters.
 It should additionally provide to the Application the current presentation time at the DASH player when performing the dispatch action.
-The parameters to be passed in this method are shown in table below:
+The parameters to be passed in this method are shown in Table 3 below:

 <figure>
 <table class=MsoTableGrid border=1 cellspacing=0 cellpadding=0